 Social media is a serious marketing medium that nearly every business owner and entrepreneur should be leveraging and using strategically to grow their brand and business.
 But that’s not to say you shouldn’t still experiment.
 Experimentation will always be a key element in the ever-evolving social media landscape.

 If you’re pressed for time, then download the checklist now.
-In addition to the checklist, it also contains a summary of the what’s important in 2018.
+In addition to the checklist, it also contains a summary of what’s important.

 However, if you want the full enchilada with all the fixings… I know, I should have used a bento box analogy but I’m not convinced that everyone knows what one is.
 If that’s you, you must try one the next time you eat at a Japanese restaurant.